 Photon Research Team’s former research highlighted that criminals are constantly on the hunt for your business emails (Business Email Compromise: When You Don’t Need to Phish).
 If credentials are obtained, say from a breach, this could result in an account takeover.
 Using SearchLight, organizations can continuously monitor for credentials in breaches to prevent compromise even further.
 We’ve currently collected more than 20 billion credentials – a number that continues to grow.

-Using the ‘Saved search’ function in Shadow Search, you can easily monitor for mentions of third parties across our public intelligence library (as described above), but also any mentions across blog posts, dark web sources, and more.
+Using the ‘Saved search’ function in Shadow Search (now ReliaQuest GreyMatter Digital Risk Protection), you can easily monitor for mentions of third parties across our public intelligence library (as described above), but also any mentions across blog posts, dark web sources, and more.

 The specific type of search varies by the kind of supplier.
 For software vendors, users often search for new vulnerabilities announced, such as the below.